peppelinux/ansible-slapd-eduperson2016/README.md

 Important consideration for SQL addicted:

-Because of the hierchical approach, the only times when memberOf reference integrity will be funcional is if:
+Because of its hierchical approach, the times when memberOf reference integrity will be funcional are when:

-- you add or remove a member in a ou group: the childrens membership would appear or disappear in peoples objects;
+- you add or remove a member in a ou=group: the membership would appear or disappear in ou=people objects;
-- you modify a cn of a ou group: the membership's cn would change also in peoples objects;
+- you modify a cn, a name, of a ou=group: the membership's cn would change also in peoples objects;

 This intelligibly demostrates the top-down approach of the hierchical database.
 An also popular "trick" could be to remove all users from their groups and re-add them to force the syncronization.
 If you change or add a memberOf attribute in a member ldif, example: in uid=mario,ou=people,dc=testunical,dc=it:

-- if the corresponding group does not exists the value will be added in a silly multi-valued way (no way to raise exception here!);
+- if the corresponding group does not exists the value will be added in a silly multi-valued way, even if it doesn't exists in ou=group (no way to raise exception here!);
-- if it exists in ou=groups it will be linked to memberOf top-down reference integrity.
-This means that only when changes will be done in ou=groups they will be propagated to uid=mario,ou=people,dc=testunical,dc=it;
+- if the cn exists in ou=groups it will be linked to memberOf top-down reference integrity.

 Reference Integrity in LDAP is know to be very weak compared to SQL, no more to say.